tanaikech/goodls/README.md

 - v1.2.4 (January 3, 2020)

   1. It seems that the specification of `github.com/urfave/cli` was changed by the update of [https://github.com/urfave/cli](https://github.com/urfave/cli).
 By this, when `go get -u github.com/tanaikech/goodls` is run, an error occurred.
-So I modified the script.
+So this error was removed.

 [TOP](#top)